 To do this, you need to first understand how to persuade a recruiter in a very short period of time, giving special consideration to these three areas of your resume:

 Polish up on specific areas to catch attention

-After six seconds of scanning your resume, recruiters have already noted everything from your name to your education, to your current title and company, and previous title and company.
+After six seconds of scanning your resume, recruiters have already noted everything from your name to your education to your current title and company to your previous title and company.
 Make sure you use the correct words on your current and previous titles, both on your resume and on your LinkedIn profile.

 Highlight your strengths sooner than later

 Karen Southall Watts, career coach and business consultant, recommends reading the resume from the recruiter’s point of view and to highlight “what makes you a great match for the advertised job.”

 “If you have a brand new degree from a prestigious university, then push education up higher on the page,” she suggests.
 “For job seekers fresh out of school, the education and skills summary are the key sections of your resume.
 But, if you have a previous position that makes you a great match for an advertised job, there’s no rule that says you can’t highlight your work history and put education further down the page,” she adds.

 Understand the company culture and use their language